Viktor Yanukovych: Personal life

 Yanukovych was married to Lyudmyla Oleksandrivna Nastenko.
 The couple married in 1971.
-With his wife Yanukovych had two sons, Oleksandr and Viktor, and three grandsons Viktor, Oleksandr and Iliya.
+With his wife Yanukovych had two sons, Oleksandr and Viktor, and three grandsons.
 From 2006 to 2014, the younger Viktor was a member of the Parliament of Ukraine; he died by drowning at Lake Baikal in 2015.
+In 2024, Oleksandr received Russian citizenship.

 In February 2017, Yanukovych admitted that after 45 years of marriage he had divorced Lyudmyla.
 Ukrayinska Pravda claims that during the Yanukovych presidency, his wife Lyudmyla lived separately in Donetsk.
 After the start of the Russo-Ukrainian War she reportedly moved to Crimea.

 Until 2004, Yanukovych was known as batia ("Dad") among his family members, but since that time he became "leader"..
 Pravda.com.ua.
 Yanukovych himself stated that his ex-wife did not wish for her grandson to pick up the bad habits of his grandfather, but Yanukovych did not specify what kind of habits those were.

 In March 2012, Yanukovych stated it was "a problem" for him in 2002 to speak Ukrainian but that "once I had the opportunity to speak Ukrainian, I started to do it with pleasure".